About the Paverty Bush BandAbout the Paverty Bush Band bobbux Mon, 29/05/2017 - 22:59

 - Graham Chalker - vocals/percussion/mandolin/dance calls

-- Sarah Davies - fiddle
+- Sarah Davies - fiddle and vocals

 - Simone Dawson - vocals/flute and whistles

-- John Taylor - backup banjo.
+- John Taylor - banjo, guitar and vocals

 - Bob Buckley - dance calls/vocals

-- Richard Kenyon - vocals/guitar
+- Richard Kenyon - guitar and vocals

 - Bill Pitt - bass/guitar/vocals